deeplearning4j/deeplearning4j/programmingguide/04_conv.md

 ## <a name="Building">Building a Convolutional Neural Network</a>

 Now that the data is ready, we can finally build the neural network.
-In this example, we will use MultiLayerNetwork to build a convolutional network.
-To start off, we need to set the network configuration using MultiLayerConfiguration.
-The code chunk needed is shown below.
+In this example, we will use `MultiLayerNetwork` to build a convolutional network.
+To start off, we need to set the network configuration using `MultiLayerConfiguration`.
+The necessary code chunk is shown below.

 ```
 MultiLayerConfiguration conf = new NeuralNetConfiguration.Builder()